 - 4. Soften the Mood with Woven Pendant Lamps

-- 5. Let Your Creativity Shine Through an Accent Wall
+- 5. Let Your Personality Shine Through an Accent Wall

 - 6. Liven it Up with Moroccan Tiles